personnumber3377/HTTP-request-generator/README.md

 # HTTP-request-generator
 The name is self explanatory.
 This is a script which just creates http requests.
-This was originally developed to create a corpus for my fuzzing of the Apach web server
+This was originally developed to create a corpus for my fuzzing of the Apach web server.
+Just run python3 generator.py to generate a random request.
+Now, this script assumes that you have a path to a htdocs folder inside your server, because in order to create semi random, but still mostly valid requests, the script has to know which files are inside your servers content directory.
+Feel free to add a push request and/or a bug report.